anbu-j/mystery_sentence_game/README.md

 7. Automaticaly determine the number of turns based on the mystery sentence.

 ## Roadmap
-Display in game messages in the "**Game Message**" section of the PLayers Console.
+1. Display in game messages in the "**Game Message**" section of the Players Console.
+2. Add Screenshots of the game to README file

 ## Technical Details
 1. atClick() - Function called each time a key on the On screen keyboard is selected.